dvitsios/codesignal-my-solutions/README.md

+## CodeFights

-## CodeFights - problems and solutions in Python
+Some problems with my solutions in Python.